realm/realm-dotnet/native/tightdb_c_cs/Readme.md

 The C# binding use the extern "c" methods in the DLL to access tightdb.

-This directory contains two solutions that links to the same sourcefiles : tightCSDLL2012.sln - used to build with visual studio 2012 (not there yet, awaiting new lib files) tightCSDLL2010.sln - used to build with visual studio 2010
+This directory contains two solutions that links to the same sourcefiles : tightCSDLL2012.sln - used to build with visual studio 2012 tightCSDLL2010.sln - used to build with visual studio 2010